-- A. Since most major gas supply decisions require a considerable degree of planning and must be made a year or more in advance of service, our greatest challenge is dealing with future uncertainties in a dynamic global, national, and regional energy market.
-Future demand for gas is affected by economic conditions, customer conservation efforts, weather patterns, regulatory policies, and public health crises, such as the ongoing COVID-19 pandemic.
-In addition, the future availability and pricing of gas supplies will be affected by overall end-user demand, oil and gas exploration and development, pipeline expansion and storage projects, and regulatory policies and approvals. - Q. Please explain the Company's position regarding the current U.S. supply situation. - A. For much of the first decade of this century, futures pricing of natural gas reflected by the NYMEX was extremely volatile.
+- Q. Please explain the Company's position regarding the current U.S. supply situation. - A. For much of the first decade of this century, futures pricing of natural gas reflected by the NYMEX was extremely volatile.
 Peak pricing for futures contracts occurred in July 2008 when contracts for gas to be delivered during January 2009 sold for \$14.516 per dekatherm.
 However, due to the significant quantities of shale gas that have become available to the market, the cost of gas in the production areas has declined dramatically.
-It is the Company's expectation that some volatility will remain in the physical markets, particularly related to force majeure type events, interstate pipeline capacity markets, and/or significant changes in supply and/or demand, but that the dramatic swings previously seen in the futures market are not likely to recur with the same regularity or intensity so long as shale gas supplies remain abundant and regulatory policies remain favorable for gas and oil exploration and development.
-Another factor to consider in the U.S. supply situation is the exportation of liquefied natural gas ("LNG").
-Piedmont continues to evaluate approvals of LNG export terminals, applications for trade with Free Trade Agreement and non-Free Trade Agreement countries, and to what extent exportation may impact gas prices.
+It is the Company's expectation that some volatility will remain in the physical markets, particularly related to force majeure type events, interstate pipeline capacity markets, and/or significant changes in supply and/or demand, but that the dramatic swings previously seen in the futures market are not likely to recur with the same regularity or intensity so long as shale gas supplies remain abundant and regulatory policies remain favorable for gas and oil exploration, development, and transportation from production areas to the Company's market area.
+Another factor to consider in the U.S. supply situation is the exportation of LNG.
+Piedmont continues to evaluate approvals of LNG export terminals and to what extent exportation may impact gas prices.
 Nevertheless, market experts believe that future LNG exports would be adequately served by shale supplies and that while there is a reasonable expectation of an increase in gas costs, the anticipated effect is marginal.

 - Q. Please explain the factors that the Company evaluates in determining the pricing basis for its gas supply contracts.
-Please discuss the various pricing alternatives available, such as fixed prices, monthly market indexing and daily spot market pricing and describe how supplier reservation charges and discounts or premiums from market prices enter into the Company's evaluation. - A. The Company has various pricing options available to it when developing its gas supply portfolio.
+Please discuss the various pricing alternatives available, such as fixed prices, monthly market indexing and daily spot market pricing and describe how supplier reservation charges and discounts or premiums from market prices enter into the evaluation. - A. The Company has various pricing options available to it when developing its gas supply portfolio.
 These options include monthly market indexing, daily spot pricing, and fixed pricing.
-Pricing for gas contracted for a term of one month or longer generally refers to a monthly or daily index as
+Pricing for gas contracted for a term of one month or longer generally refers to a monthly or daily index as published by industry trade publications.
+Prices for daily spot deals may refer to a daily index or be a negotiated fixed price.

-1 published by industry trade publications.
-Prices for daily spot deals may 2 refer to a daily index or be a negotiated fixed price.
-3 The reservation fee the Company pays for each contract in its firm supply portfolio is dependent upon the pricing options chosen and the supply 4 5 flexibility requirements associated with each contract.
-Reservation fees are 6 generally lower for baseload supplies (purchased at a constant volume for 7 the entire month, season or year) and higher if swing service is required.
-8 Reservation fees also vary depending on the type of swing service being 9 provided.
-Examples of factors which affect the cost of swing service are: 10 1) the number of days of swing required, 2) the volume of swing allowed, 11 3) commodity pricing at first of the month indices versus daily spot pricing, 12 4) next day versus intraday swing capabilities, and 5) location of the supply being purchased.
-13 14 The Company considers its anticipated load and swing requirements under 15 various demand scenarios, contemplates the factors listed above and makes 16 a "best cost" purchasing decision.
-17 Q. Please describe how the Company determines the daily contract 18 quantity of gas supplies that should be acquired through long-term 19 contracts for the whole year, the full winter season and periods less than 20 a full winter season.
-21 The Company purchases gas supplies on a year-round basis to fulfill its firm A. 22 requirements including storage injections and to minimize supply costs 23 utilized to serve firm customers.
-Some of these contracts will escalate in volume during the winter period (November through March) as the Company's firm requirements increase due to higher demand, thus sculpting year-round contracts to fit seasonal needs.
-The Company also purchases volumes for the winter period to meet its forecasted sales customers' demand within the limits of the Company's firm transportation capacity entitlements, which increase during the winter period.
-In addition, the Company reviews low demand scenarios to measure its ability to fulfill its contractual purchase commitments with suppliers.
-Lastly, the Company may purchase short-term city gate peaking supply to fulfill additional firm obligations that exceed the Company's firm transportation capacity entitlements.
+The reservation fee the Company pays for each contract in its firm supply portfolio is dependent upon the pricing options chosen and the supply flexibility requirements associated with each contract.
+Reservation fees are generally lower for baseload supplies (purchased at a constant volume for the entire month, season or year) and higher if swing service is required.
+Reservation fees also vary depending on the type of swing service being provided.
+Examples of factors which affect the cost of swing service are: 1) the number of days of swing required; 2) the volume of swing allowed; 3) commodity pricing at first of the month indices versus daily spot pricing; 4) next day versus intraday swing capabilities; and 5) location of the supply being purchased.
+The Company considers its anticipated load and swing requirements under various demand scenarios, contemplates the factors listed above and makes a "best cost" purchasing decision.
+Please describe how the Company determines the daily contract quantity of gas supplies that should be acquired through long-term contracts for the whole year, the full winter season and periods less than a full winter season.
+The Company purchases gas supplies on a year-round basis to fulfill its firm requirements including storage injections and to minimize supply costs utilized to serve firm customers.
+Some of these contracts will escalate in volume during the winter period (November through March) as the